1. What is MODBUS?1. Basic Concept

 WRITE MULTIPLE REGISTER |

-There are two transmission modes available in the ModBus system.
-These two transmission modes are equivalent to the communication capabilities of the slave PC.
+In the ModBus system, there are two transmission modes to choose from.
+These two transmission modes are equivalent to the capabilities of the slave PC in communication.
 The choice should depend on the ModBus master used; each ModBus system can only use one mode, and mixing two modes is not allowed.
 One mode is ASCII (American Standard Information Exchange Code), and the other mode is RTU (Remote Terminal Unit).

-Users choose the desired mode, including serial communication parameters (baud rate, parity, etc.), when configuring each controller.
-All devices on a Modbus network must select the same transmission mode and serial port parameters.
-The selected ASCII or RTU mode applies only to standard Modbus networks, defining how each bit of messages transmitted continuously on these networks is packaged into message fields and how to decode them.
-In other networks (like MAP and Modbus Plus), Modbus messages are converted into frame formats independent of serial transmission.
+Users select the desired mode, including serial communication parameters (baud rate, parity, etc.), when configuring each controller.
+All devices on a Modbus network must select the same transmission mode and serial parameters.
+The chosen ASCII or RTU mode is only applicable to standard Modbus networks, which define every bit of the message segments continuously transmitted on these networks and determine how to package information into message fields and how to decode it.
+On other networks (like MAP and Modbus Plus), Modbus messages are converted into frames independent of serial transmission.

-ASCII printable characters facilitate fault detection and are suitable for master computers and PCs programmed in high-level languages (such as Fortran).
-RTU, on the other hand, is suitable for computers and PC hosts programmed in machine language.
+ASCII printable characters facilitate fault detection and are suitable for master computers and master PCs programmed in high-level languages (such as Fortran).
+RTU is suitable for computers and PC masters programmed in machine language.

-Data transmitted in RTU mode consists of 8-bit binary characters.
-To convert to ASCII mode, each RTU character should first be divided into high and low parts, each containing 4 bits, and then converted into hexadecimal equivalents.
-The ASCII characters used to form messages are all hexadecimal characters.
-Although the characters used in ASCII mode are twice that of RTU mode, decoding and processing ASCII data is somewhat easier.
-Additionally, in RTU mode, message characters must be transmitted in a continuous data stream, while in ASCII mode, there can be a gap of up to 1 second between characters to accommodate slower machines.
+Data transmitted in RTU mode is 8-bit binary characters.
+To convert to ASCII mode, each RTU character should first be divided into high and low parts, each containing 4 bits, and then converted into hexadecimal equivalent values.
+The ASCII characters used to form the message are all hexadecimal characters.
+Although the characters used in ASCII mode are twice that of RTU mode, decoding and processing ASCII data is somewhat easier; furthermore, in RTU mode, message characters must be transmitted in a continuous data stream, while in ASCII mode, there can be a delay of up to 1 second between characters to accommodate slower machines.

 The controller can be set to either of the two transmission modes (ASCII or RTU) for standard Modbus network communication.

 When the controller is set to communicate in ASCII (American Standard Information Exchange Code) mode on the Modbus network, each 8-bit byte in a message is transmitted as 2 ASCII characters.
 For example, the value 63H in ASCII mode requires sending two bytes, namely ASCII “6” (0110110) and ASCII “3” (0110011).
-The bits used for ASCII characters can be 7 bits and 8 bits, with the internationally common 7 bits being more common.
-The main advantage of this method is that the time interval for sending characters can reach 1 second without causing errors.
+The ASCII characters occupy 7 bits and 8 bits, with the internationally used 7 bits being the most common.
+The main advantage of this method is that the time interval between character transmissions can reach 1 second without causing errors.

 Code System